react-native-google-signin/docs/docs/api/index.md

 • `Const` **GoogleOneTapSignIn**: `Object`

 The entry point of the One-tap Sign In API, exposed as `GoogleOneTapSignIn`.
-On Android, this module uses the [Android Credential Manager](https://developers.google.com/identity/android-credential-manager) under the hood.

-On the web, don't call `signIn` / `createAccount` and use the `WebGoogleOneTapSignIn.signIn` instead.
-The `signOut` method is available on all platforms.
+On the Web, the signatures of `signIn`, `presentExplicitSignIn`, and `createAccount` are callback-based.
+Read more in the guide.

 #### Type declaration